tomhrr/cosh/doc/all.md

 `hex` takes a number as a hexadecimal string and returns the number as an integer or bigint.

+`lc` takes a string, converts all characters to lowercase, and returns the updated string.  `lcfirst` takes a string, converts the first character to lowercase, and returns the updated string.  `uc` and `ucfirst` operate similarly, except they convert to uppercase.

 ### External program execution

 A command that begins with `$` will be treated as an external call: